An image to illustrate the Postgraduate Diploma in Translation

 Course code: E92

-This qualification is an exciting opportunity to develop your skills as a professional translator, equipping you to work in the fast-growing translation services industry.
-You will experiment with different genres through practical, inspiring translation activities and hone your practice through peer review.
-You will gain hands-on experience in using tools necessary to operate in this rapidly evolving area (e.g. audio-visual translation or cloud-based translation tools).
-Your work will be underpinned by an understanding of translation theories and debates.
-The languages offered on this qualification are French, German, Italian, Spanish, Modern Standard Arabic, or Mandarin Chinese, in combination with English.
+Build your expertise as a professional translator with this postgraduate diploma.
+You’ll develop your skills in this exciting field, equipping you for work in the fast-growing translation services industry.
+You’ll experiment with different genres through practical and inspiring translation activities, honing your practice through peer review.
+Additionally, you will gain hands-on experience using the tools necessary to operate in this rapidly evolving area, such as audio-visual translation and cloud-based translation tools.
+Your work will be underpinned by an understanding of key translation theories and debates.
+The languages offered for this qualification are French, German, Italian, or Spanish, in combination with English.

-• Develop your professional skills with a combination of collaborative activities and peer reviews.
+• Develop your professional skills with a combination of practical activities and peer reviews

 The Open University is recognised as a Chartered Institute of Linguists (CIOL) UK HE registered provider (CIOL) and is a Corporate Member of the Institute of Translation & Interpreting (ITI).
 We are also institutional members of the Association of Programmes in Translation and Interpreting Studies of the UK and Ireland (APTIS).